 Students are expected to wear the correct school uniform at all times, including the correct PE kit in PE lessons.
 This gives them a sense of pride and purpose and creates a sense of community that encourages good behaviour.
-Guidance for school uniform is detailed 3 in the in the Uniform Policy.
+Guidance for school uniform is detailed in the prospectus section of the school website and in the Uniform Policy.
 All members of staff are expected to enforce rules on school uniform and challenge students who do not abide by these rules.